danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

   One issue is that locks aren't free, the overhead of fine-grained locking can seriously hurt, especially when common operations have to take most of the locks anyway and so there's no chance of any concurrency benefit.
-Furthermore fine-grained locking leads to the temption of solving locking overhead with ever more clever lockless tricks, instead of radically simplifying the design.
+Furthermore fine-grained locking leads to the temptation of solving locking overhead with ever more clever lockless tricks, instead of radically simplifying the design.